php-dev-br/laravel-doc-pt-br/broadcasting.md

         public $update;
     }

 The `ShouldBroadcast` interface requires our event to define a `broadcastOn` method.
 This method is responsible for returning the channels that the event should broadcast on.
 An empty stub of this method is already defined on generated event classes, so we only need to fill in its details.
 We only want the creator of the order to be able to view status updates, so we will broadcast the event on a private channel that is tied to the order:

     /**
      * Get the channels the event should broadcast on.
      *
-     * @return array
+     * @return \Illuminate\Broadcasting\Channel|array
      */
     public function broadcastOn()
     {